 Other companies may also have affiliate programs that you can join.
 A popular one for gamers is Razor, which has pretty high pay outs.
-The sky is the limit with affiliate marketing, there are tons of products and platforms that you can find.
+The sky is the limit with affiliate marketing, there are tons of products and platforms that help affiliates earn money.
 However, you need to have a place to link them – which is why the Amazon Blacksmith program is one of the easiest to use.
 You can add your links to your panels, like you did with your donation button.

 All affiliate programs have one thing in common: You get paid off of commissions.
 So you need to get people to use your links to purchase products they were probably already going to purchase.